-Persistent homology (Barannikov, 1994; Edelsbrunner et al., 2000; Wasserman, 2018) has recently emerged as a powerful tool for understanding, characterizing and quantifying complex networks (Carrière et al., 2020; Chung et al., 2019).
+Persistent homology (Barannikov, 1994; Edelsbrunner et al., 2000) has recently emerged as a powerful tool for understanding, characterizing and quantifying complex networks (Songdechakraiwut et al., 2021).
 Persistent homology represents a network using topological features such as connected components and cycles.
 Many networks naturally divide into modules or connected components (Bullmore & Sporns, 2009; Honey et al., 2007).
-Similarly, cycles are ubiquitous and are often used to describe information propagation, robustness and feedback mechanisms (Keizer et al., 1995; Kwon & Cho, 2007; Ozbudak et al., 2005; Venkatesh et al., 2004; Weiner et al., 2002).
+Similarly, cycles are ubiquitous and are often used to describe information propagation, robustness and feedback mechanisms (Kwon & Cho, 2007; Lind et al., 2005).
 Effective use of such topological descriptors requires a notion of proximity that quantifies the similarity between persistence barcodes, a convenient representation for connected components and cycles (Ghrist, 2008).
 Wasserstein distance, which measures the minimal effort to modify one persistence barcode to another (Rabin et al., 2011), is an excellent choice due to its appealing geometric properties (Staerman et al., 2021) and its effectiveness shown in many machine learning applications (Kolouri et al., 2017; Mi et al., 2018; Solomon et al., 2015).
 Importantly, Wasserstein distance can be used to interpolate networks while preserving topological structure (Songdechakraiwut et al., 2021), and the mean under the Wasserstein distance, known as Wasserstein barycenter (Agueh & Carlier, 2011), can be viewed as the topological centroid of a set of networks.